-- (1) After the service coordination period, the Secretary shall conduct an audit, under generally accepted accounting procedures, to identify the liability of the Federal Government for accrued annual leave balances for those employees assumed by the District under the system implementation plan. - (2) There is authorized to be appropriated for payment by the Federal Government to the Dis-
+- (1) After the service coordination period, the Secretary shall conduct an audit, under generally accepted accounting procedures, to identify the liability of the Federal Government for accrued annual leave balances for those employees assumed by the District under the system implementation plan. - (2) There is authorized to be appropriated for payment by the Federal Government to the District an amount equal to the liability identified by such audit.